 BR 510-075 — This Mercedes’ plate ticks several boxes.
 It’s the Berlin 1948-56 series with BR meaning British Zone-North Rhein-Westfalia and the leading zero of the second number-set 075 shows that it is a dealer plate – as would the red-on-white colouring, if Mr. Stoel had had colour film.
 Then, to make the matter even more interesting, it seems to have been an embassy car!
 Diplomatic Dealer – quite unusual, we suggest….

-In the 1930s, King Edward the Eighth of England visited Vienna and was driven about in A 182 (CD) which was probably the GB embassy Rolls-Royce.
+In the 1930s, King Edward the Eighth of Great Britain visited Vienna and was driven about in A 182 (CD) which was probably the GB embassy Rolls-Royce.

 Below: A page from the Stoel albums, prior to breaking-up in to individual images.

 0291 P is thought to be an artist’s impression, not a Russian plate type.
 The vintage car stuck in the mud somewhere is sporting an Asian script and is quite unidentifiable so far.

 The motorcycle combination registered ‘Zh‘ 12 11 is thought to be a 1931-34 *military issue in red on white.
 30.09.2017 – We now learn from reader Rein that it is a black on white normal plate from the 1931-34 USSR series, though so far, which area (Zh) is not clear. *Rein adds that pre-WW2, Russian military vehicles were unregistered.

 And finally 24 – a Russian query.
 Do we know of light-on-dark Russian plates in Tsarist 1915??